 At this point I want you to Go Here and have a Free look at this method that has been used by tens of thousands of dog owners.
 It took several years to get right but it is now the perfect dog training method that DOES work.
 Created by a professional and appeared on national TV in the USA it is now available to you right here right now.

-Dog nipping is a common behavior, especially when your dog is excited.
+Dog nipping is a common behavior, .
 However, this does not mean that we should encourage the behavior.
 Not only does nipping cause pain but it can also be pretty scary.
 Picture a large dog coming at you and nipping at your hands or legs.